What Is A Disability Under SSD?

 Social Security has a listing of impairments that automatically qualify you for disability payments.
 However, few people qualify based on the specific conditions listed.
 Our lawyers offer a free initial consultation to discuss your condition and whether you may qualify for disability benefits.
-From our law office in Buffalo, we serve clients throughout western and upstate New York.
+From our law office in Amherst, we serve clients throughout western and upstate New York.

 Examples of the physical impairments that may qualify you for disability benefits include:

 - Arthritis and osteoarthritis

 - Complications from conditions such as diabetes, neuropathy, cancer and heart problems

 - Chronic conditions such as irritable bowel syndrome, Crohn’s syndrome, multiple sclerosis and lupus